-Renewable hydrogen’s potential is inextricably linked with increasing deployment of renewable resources like wind and solar.
-As we put more and more renewable capacity on the power grid, we have a larger and larger need for storage to balance supply with demand.
-Sometimes we’ll need to store power for a few minutes or a few hours, other times we’ll need to store power for days, weeks or even seasons.
+The potential of renewable hydrogen is inextricably linked with the increasing deployment of renewable resources like wind and solar.
+As we put more and more renewable capacity on the power grid, there is a larger need for storage to be able to balance supply with demand.
+Because sometimes we’ll need to store power for a few minutes or few hours, and other times, we’ll need to store power for days, weeks or even seasons.

 During high generation periods, the excess electricity created by wind and solar can charge Li‐ion batteries to meet short-term storage needs.
 Then, to meet longer-term storage needs, it can power electrolysis equipment to produce renewable hydrogen.
 For these longer term storage needs, the most cost-effective stored power will come from gas turbines fueled by renewable hydrogen, resulting in zero carbon emissions.

 Download the whitepaper: Utilizing Proven, Low Risk Technology to Create Renewable Hydrogen Creation, Storage and Power Generation